VWO Free Starter Plan Is Ending: What's next?

 If you're searching for the VWO free plan, you're likely trying to understand what's changing and what your options are.

-VWO is discontinuing its free Starter Plan, with existing free users set to lose access in the coming months.
-If you’ve been relying on the free plan to run early A/B tests, this puts you at a clear decision point: upgrade, or find a simpler alternative that still lets you experiment for free.
+VWO is discontinuing its free Starter Plan (capped at 50K MTU).
+Existing free users have received email notice.
+New sign-ups no longer get a permanent free tier — only a 30-day trial.
+If you've been relying on the free plan to run early A/B tests, this puts you at a clear decision point: upgrade to a paid VWO plan, or find a simpler alternative that still lets you experiment for free.

 At Mida, we've always believed that A/B testing should remain accessible.
 That belief shapes how we think about free access, simplicity, and how you get started with experimentation.